Pete Alonso, Dominic Smith rally Mets past Nationals 11-6

 Mets: IF Jed Lowrie (left knee) received a series of PRP injections in hopes of alleviating the discomfort he’s feeling.
 Lowrie signed a two-year deal last January but was hitless in seven at-bats in 2019 and has yet to play this season. … 2B Robinson Cano (left groin) was scheduled to play a simulated game Wednesday.
 The Mets hope he can return when eligible on Friday. … RHP Michael Wacha (right shoulder inflammation) threw from 75 feet on Tuesday.
 Manager Luis Rojas said Robert Gsellman is being stretched out to occupy Wacha’s rotation spot. … SS Amed Rosario (stomach) missed his second straight game.

-Nationals: LHP Sam Freeman exited while pitching to Jeff McNeil in the fourth inning.
-Freeman motioned to the dugout immediately after McNeil fouled a pitch off and left with a trainer after a brief consultation. … OF Victor Robles, who was hit on the hand by a pitch in the fifth inning, was lifted for pinch-hitter Michael A. Taylor in the seventh. … World Series MVP Stephen Strasburg is still dealing with a nerve issue in his pitching hand but remains in line to make his next scheduled start Friday at Baltimore. … RHP Will Harris (groin) is expected to be activated from the 10-day IL on Thursday.
+Nationals: LHP Sam Freeman (elbow) exited while pitching to Jeff McNeil in the fourth inning.
+Freeman motioned to the dugout immediately after McNeil fouled a pitch off and left with a trainer after a brief consultation.
+Martinez said Freeman said he felt a pop and said the injury was to the flexor strain, Freeman will undergo an MRI Friday. … OF Victor Robles, who was hit on the knuckle by a pitch in the fifth inning, was lifted for pinch-hitter Michael A. Taylor in the seventh.
+Robles is day-to-day. … World Series MVP Stephen Strasburg is still dealing with a nerve issue in his pitching hand but remains in line to make his next scheduled start Friday at Baltimore. … RHP Will Harris (groin) is expected to be activated from the 10-day IL on Thursday.

 UP NEXT